viperleed/viperleed/doc/content/hardware/hardware_mods/erleed_modifications.rst

 Additionally, you will need the following tools to perform the modifications:
     - a suitable anti-static electronics workbench,
-    - a suitable set of Phillips and flat-head screw drivers,
+    - a suitable set of Phillips, Pozi, and flat-head screwdrivers,
     - a soldering iron and solder,
     - tweezers,
     - cable clippers,